coustic93/coustic93.github.io/README.md

 While both genres have high energy, you can notice that the overall genre of rock have a more balaned distribution of energy.
 The model was able to separate rock and metal with an accuracy of 80%.

+## Conclusion
+It was a lot of fun running models for something I am passionate about.
+Music has always been a big part of my life and it was a great experience to use machine learning to classify genres.
+It was also interesting to see how poorly the model did in classifying indie vs alternative.
+However, this does make sense as the two genres are often confused among listeners and the difference really comes from the geographic origin of the songs.
+An additional predictor of location might helped classify between the two genres.